andreagavazzi/sciurus17/README.md

 ## System Requirements

-These packages have been developed and tested on ROS Melodic & Noetic.
+These packages have been developed and tested on ROS Noetic.
 Please see below for details.

-- ROS Melodic
-  - OS: Ubuntu 18.04.3 LTS
 - ROS Noetic
   - OS: Ubuntu 20.04.3 LTS